Want to do something truly extraordinary with your family? Time to get lost in one of the world’s most unique cultural events – Al Dhafra Festival

 To an outsider some of these events might sound a little hard to believe, but this is serious business – visitors and competitors come from all over the GCC, with the Camel Mazayna alone attracting over 1,500 entrants, involving 25,000 camels and prize money on offer is upwards of 55 million dirhams – that’s $15m USD!!

-We have attended the event three times now during our time living in the UAE, with very young children.
+We have attended the event five times now during our time living in the UAE, with very young children.
 We hope to attend every year as each time we discover more places, events and happenings and its an opportunity for us to truly embrace the country we live in – far from the shopping malls, high rises and luxury hotels that people so often associate with the UAE.
-Dates for 2016 are yet to be announced but the event runs approximately the second week to the last week of December.

-I certainly wont claim it is one of the easiest events in the world to find, navigate your way around or even understand – and its probably not the easiest thing you will ever take your kids too – but I think the Al Dhafra Festival is a must for anyone living here in the UAE or visiting at this time of year.
-Its certainly been one of the most culturally rewarding experiences we have undertaken and we have never regretted the long drive and exposing our children to this event.
+I do think the Al Dhafra Festival is a must for anyone living here in the UAE or visiting at this time of year.
+It certainly been one of the most culturally rewarding experiences we have undertaken and we have never regretted the long drive and exposing our children to this event.

-To make things a little easier on you and your family, here are our top 10 tips for tackling the Al Dhafra Festival with Kids.
+To make things a little easier for you and your family, here are our top 10 tips for tackling the Al Dhafra Festival with Kids.

-(This article was first published in December 2015.
-We have since updated some of the information to reflect changes we noted during the 2015 event, most notably the building of more permanent structures and a much more assertive effort by organisers to guide tourists through the event and treat them as their special guests).
+(This article was first published in December 2014 based on events from 2012 & 2013.
+We have since updated some of the information to reflect changes we noted during subsequent events, most notably the building of more permanent structures and a much more assertive effort by organisers to guide tourists through the event and treat them as their special guests).

 1. Be prepared to get lost